Kenshiki Labs

 • Refinery: private inference.
 Full audit plus local telemetry and chain of custody.

-Kenshiki Is and Is Not
+Kenshiki Labs Is and Is Not

 • Is a governance pipeline that gates claims against evidence